owlike/genson/website/Documentation/Extensions.md

 ##JSR 353 - Java API for Json Processing##

 Genson provides two kind of integrations with the JSR.
-You can use Genson as the JSR implementation or use Genson to work with the DOM structures defined in the JSR.
+You can use it as the JSR implementation or to work with the DOM structures defined in the JSR.